binste/dbt-ibis/README.md

 * It currently only works with duckdb.
 I'll soon add support for Snowflake and, if possible, all databases which are supported by both dbt and Ibis.

 ## Integration with DBT
-There are [discussions](https://github.com/dbt-labs/dbt-core/pull/5274#issuecomment-1132772028) on [adding a plugin system to dbt](https://github.com/dbt-labs/dbt-core/issues/6184) which could be used to provide first-class support for other modeling languages such as Ibis (also see [this PoC](https://github.com/dbt-labs/dbt-core/pull/6296) by dbt) or PRQL (see [dbt-prql](https://github.com/PRQL/dbt-prql)).
+There are [discussions](https://github.com/dbt-labs/dbt-core/pull/5274#issuecomment-1132772028) on [adding a plugin system to dbt](https://github.com/dbt-labs/dbt-core/issues/6184) which could be used to provide first-class support for other modeling languages such as Ibis (see [this PoC](https://github.com/dbt-labs/dbt-core/pull/6296) by dbt and the [discussion on Ibis as a dataframe API](https://github.com/dbt-labs/dbt-core/discussions/5738)) or PRQL (see [dbt-prql](https://github.com/PRQL/dbt-prql)).

 As this feature didn't make it [onto the roadmap of dbt for 2023](https://github.com/dbt-labs/dbt-core/blob/main/docs/roadmap/2023-02-back-to-basics.md), I've decided to create `dbt-ibis` to bridge the time until then.
 Apart from the limitations mentioned above, I think this approach can scale reasonably well.
 However, the goal is to migrate to the official plugin system as soon as it's available.